Alonso Romero

 Cons of Hiring A C-8 Concrete Contractor To Fix The Sidewalk Without Permits

 The biggest con?
-Fixing your sidewalk without a permit can be a bit dicey, if you’re caught by an inspector.
-If you are caught, you could be issued a stop-work order, requiring the job be canceled immediately.
+Fixing your sidewalk without a permit can be a bit dicey.
+If you’re caught by an inspector, you could be issued a stop-work order, requiring the job be canceled immediately.
 Also, you may face fines, which vary depending on the amount of unpermitted work being done.

 The bottom line is, the city of Los Angeles is notorious for failing to fix its sidewalks.
 And now, with the pressures of insurers, it’s imperative that home and business owners take it upon themselves to fix the endless miles of sidewalk in the city.